Sony Alpha a6600 Review:

 Video Quality:

-The 6600 has hybrid log-gamma (HLG) for capturing high dynamic range in addition to S-log 2 and S-log 3 gamma curves for capturing the full range of data from the image sensor (HDR).
+The 6600 has hybrid log-gamma (HLG) for capturing high dynamic range and S-log 2 and S-log 3 gamma curves for capturing the full range of data from the image sensor (HDR).

 This a6600, like my old a6500, has Slow and Quick Motion, allowing me to take slow-motion photos (like a trapeze artist floating through the air) and create time-lapse videos (for instance, of a flower opening).

-Additionally, it has the same in-camera 5-stop, 5-axis stabilization as the a6500, which enables me to produce videos with less blur.
+It also has the same in-camera 5-stop, 5-axis stabilization as the a6500, enabling me to produce videos with less blur.

 In my test vlogging video, I used the a6600’s built-in microphone rather than an auxiliary microphone and placed the LCD in the selfie position.